//

 Favorite Songs: Carry You On, Hold On Tight and Transmissions

-“Transmissions” by Amos Lee is heartbreaking in all the best ways.
-Each song is an homage to the human experience and the moments that punctuate it with joy, sorrow and all in-between.
+“Transmissions” by Amos Lee is an experience.
+Each song is an homage to life and the moments that punctuate it with joy, sorrow and all in-between.
 The title track, “Transmissions,” speaks to this purpose.
 Lee sings of memories being the backdrop to mundane moments such as forgetting to put keys in a car.

 Most writers understand joy to be the most difficult emotion to portray, at least in a nuanced manner.
 Lee not only portrays but evokes joy with “Beautiful Day” and “Lucky Ones.”
-These songs feel like the epitome of gratitude.
+These songs embody gratitude.
 They are the type that could lead listeners to step outside and admire the world around them… just because.
 “Carry You On” immortalizes a lost loved one’s spirit.
 It is one of the most special songs I have had the privilege of listening to, perfectly encapsulating what it is like to carry somebody’s memory past their lifetime.

 “Darkest Places,” one of my favorite songs on “Transmissions,” reaffirms Lee’s commitment to finding love and good in even the most impossible scenarios.
 “When You Go,” “Baby Pictures” and “Night Light” demonstrate a certain unabashed care for the connections they depict.
 “Transmissions” is, in two words, sensitive and honest.
-It can best be absorbed on a long drive or as the soundtrack to any creative endeavor (e.g writing a poem, painting etc.).
+It is best suited to be the soundtrack to a long, pensive drive or any creative endeavor (e.g writing a poem, painting etc.).
 One of the best things about this album is that it changes with each new listen, making it the closest to a sentient being that a body of music can be.

 4. “This Wasn’t Meant For You Anyway” by Lola Young